MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Prepare-the-CAPolicy-inf-File.md

 **Prerequisite:** You must be a member of the Administrators group.

-1. On the computer where you are planning to install AD CS, open Windows PowerShell, type **notepad c:\CAPolicy.inf** and press ENTER.
+1. On the computer where you are planning to install AD CS, open Windows PowerShell, type **notepad c:\Windows\CAPolicy.inf** and press ENTER.

 2. When prompted to create a new file, click **Yes**.